AT-Publishing/website/_howto/2019-10-19---coupon-bitfinex.md

 Enter Bitfinex Referral Code `5egV78YtlC` and get **6% fee discount** for any sign up.

-No KYC required, no minumum deposit required.
+No KYC required, no minimum deposit required.

 #### How to get fee discount on Bitfinex